-The National Waterways Museum Gloucester is situated in an old warehouse with uneven and worn flooring.
+The National Waterways Museum Gloucester is housed in an old warehouse with uneven and worn flooring.
 The quayside is a working area and may be slippery in wet or icy weather.
-Please ask a member of staff if you need any assistance.
+Please ask a member of our team if you need any help.

-There are pay and display car parks close to the Museum with blue badge parking spaces.
+There are pay and display car parks close to the museum with blue badge parking spaces.
 It is a very short walk on a paved surface to the museum.
-The Museum has a double fronted entrance to allow wide access.
+We have a wide access, double fronted entrance.

 We recommend you allow at least two hours to enjoy your visit.
-Please ask staff if you need any assistance.
+Please ask a member of our team if you need any help at any time.

-The Gloucester Waterways Museum is fully accessible for wheelchair users.
-The Northwich narrowboat and No4 Dredger are accessible for wheelchair users from the dock side; however wheelchair users are currently unable to board at the moment.
+The main museum warehouse is fully accessible for wheelchair users.
+No4 Dredger is accessible for wheelchair users from the dock side; sadly wheelchair users aren't unable to board at the moment.
 (We're working on that one.)

-As the gangplank on the Queen Boadicea II's gangplank (yes, we still have those) is too narrow for most electric wheelchairs, the boat is only accessible for manual wheelchairs.
+Queen Boadicea II's gangplank (yes, we still have those) is too narrow for most electric wheelchairs, so she's only accessible for manual wheelchairs.

-Assistance dogs are welcome.
-Companions and assistants are given free entry to the museum when accompanying a paying visitor.
+Hearing dogs are welcome.
+Companions and assistants get free entry to the museum when accompanying a paying visitor.

 Guide and assistance dogs are welcome.
 We also recommend a sighted assistant join you when you visit.
-Companions and assistants are given free entry to the museum when accompanying a paying visitor.
+Companions and assistants get free entry to the museum when accompanying a paying visitor.
 Our visitor guide is also available in large print.
-Please ask a member of staff if you require this service.
+Please ask a member of our team if you'd like a copy.